SchulzLab/RAPID/docs/UseCases.rst

 .. image:: ./images/stats_homepage.png

+The left panel contains the list of regions/genes provided as part of the BED file to create the plots.
+Each region contains the following plots, if applicable.

 Read alignment percentage of various read lengths
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-This plot shows various read lengths utilized in the analysis and their percentage of alignment.
+This plot shows various read lengths (x-axis) utilized in the analysis and their percentage of alignment (y-axis).

 .. image:: ./images/rDNA_51A_plot1.png

 Alignment percentage of reads with (Un)Modified bases
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-This plot shows the alignment percentage of reads containing (un)modified bases.
+This plot shows the alignment percentage of reads (y-axis) containing (un)modified bases (x-axis; Modification status).

 .. image:: ./images/rDNA_51A_plot2.png

 Strand specific alignment percentage of reads
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The alignment percentage of reads corresponding to each strand is shown in this plot.
+The alignment percentage (y-axis) of reads corresponding to each strand (x-axis) is shown in this plot.

 .. image:: ./images/rDNA_51A_plot3.png

 Reads aligned with base modifications above 'n' reads
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-This plot shows the modified bases and the number of reads containing such modifications.
-We only show bases which have at least 'n' reads.
-Here, 'n' corresponds to 5% of the overall alignment.
+This plot shows the modified bases (x-axis) and the number of reads (y-axis) containing such modifications.
+We only show bases which have at least 'n' reads; Where, 'n' corresponds to 5% of the overall alignment.

 .. image:: ./images/rDNA_51A_plot4.png

 Alignment percentage of reads with base modifications above 'n' reads
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-This plot shows the modified bases and the percentage of reads containing such modifications.
-We only show bases which have at least 'n' reads.
-Here, 'n' corresponds to 5% of the overall alignment.
+This plot shows the modified bases (x-axis) and the percentage of reads (y-axis) containing such modifications.
+We only show bases which have at least 'n' reads; Where, 'n' corresponds to 5% of the overall alignment.

 .. image:: ./images/rDNA_51A_plot5.png

 Strand specific reads of varied length
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-This plot shows various read lengths utilized in the analysis and their read counts, specific to each strand.
+This plot shows various read lengths (x-axis) utilized in the analysis and their read counts (y-axis), specific to each strand (Cyan-Plus; Red-Minus).

 .. image:: ./images/rDNA_51A_plot6.png

 Modification status specific reads of varied length
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Various read lengths utilized in the analysis and their read counts, specific to their modification status is shown in this plot.
+Various read lengths (x-axis) utilized in the analysis and their read counts (y-axis), specific to their modification status (Cyan-Modified; Red-Unmodified) is shown in this plot.

 .. image:: ./images/rDNA_51A_plot7.png

 1-base modification specific reads of varied length
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-This plot shows various read legnths utilized in the analysis and their read counts, with respected to the modified bases.
+This plot shows various read lengths (x-axis) utilized in the analysis and their read counts (y-axis), with respected to the modified bases.
 Only the single bases (A,T,G and C) modified were considered.

 .. image:: ./images/rDNA_51A_plot8.png

 Strand specific reads with respect to base modification status
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-This plot shows the strand specific read counts with their base modification status.
+This plot shows the strand (x-axis) specific read counts (y-axis) with their base modification status (Cyan-Modified; Red-Unmodified).

 .. image:: ./images/rDNA_51A_plot9.png